suweijian1996/ERNet/README.md

 ### References

-Su, W., Huang, Y., Li, Q., Zuo, F., & Liu, L. (2022).
-Infrared and Visible Image Fusion Based on Adversarial Feature Extraction and Stable Image Reconstruction.
-IEEE Transactions on Instrumentation and Measurement, 71, 1-14.
+W. Su, Y. Huang, Q. Li, F. Zuo and L. Liu, "Infrared and Visible Image Fusion Based on Adversarial Feature Extraction and Stable Image Reconstruction," in IEEE Transactions on Instrumentation and Measurement, vol. 71, pp. 1-14, 2022, Art no. 2510214, doi: 10.1109/TIM.2022.3177717.
-DOI: 10.1109/TIM.2022.3177717

-@article{Su2022Fusion,
-  author = {Su, Weijian and Huang, Yongdong and Li, Qiufu and Zuo, Fengyuan and Liu, Lijun}, title = {Infrared and Visible Image Fusion Based on Adversarial Feature Extraction and Stable Image Reconstruction}, journal = {IEEE Transactions on Instrumentation and Measurement}, volume = {71}, pages = {1-14}, year = {2022}, doi = {10.1109/TIM.2022.3177717}, keywords = {Feature extraction, Generative adversarial network (GAN), Image fusion, Infrared image, Two-stage training, Visible image}
-}

 ---